swabhs/2503-csci444-nlp/_details/project.md

 ### Project proposal (10%).

 Student teams should submit a ~1-page proposal (using the [*CL paper submission template](https://github.com/acl-org/acl-style-files)) for their project by Week 5.
 The proposal should:
-  - state and motivate the problem by providing a problem or task definition (preferably with example inputs and expected outputs),
+  - state and motivate the problem by providing a problem or **task definition** (preferably with example inputs and expected outputs),
-  - situate the problem within related work (this might help you find sources of data for training a model for your task),
+  - situate the problem within **related work** (this might help you find sources of data for training a model for your task),
       - Related work: publications, start by looking in the [ACL anthology](https://aclanthology.org/)
       - References do not count towards page limit, but please follow the correct format
-  - state a hypothesis to be verified and how to verify it (evaluation framework), and
+  - state a **hypothesis to be verified** and how you will evaluate if it is valid, and
-  - provide a brief description of the approach to be followed to verify the hypothesis (such as proposed models and baselines).
+  - provide a brief description of the approach to be followed to verify the hypothesis (such as proposed models and baselines, no need to provide all the modeling details at this point).

-We highly encourage students to work towards a problem involving predictive models, hence it's worth thinking about the five key ingredients of supervised learning: data, model, loss function, optimization algorithm and inference / evaluation.
+We highly encourage students to work towards a problem involving predictive models, hence it's worth thinking about the five key ingredients of supervised learning: **data**, model, loss function, optimization algorithm and inference / **evaluation**.

 ### Project progress report (10%).